cogentcore/cogent/code/README.md

 # TODO

-* symbolsview icons not updating immediately -- fix from filenodedid not fix here
+* symbolspanel icons not updating immediately -- fix from filenodedid not fix here

 * line number too conservative in not rendering bottom
 * don't render top text, line number if out of range